shimonhaga/geojson-polygon-googlemap/README.md

 # geojson-polygon-googlemap

-Drawing hexagon and polygon of Tokyo 23 cities on GoogleMap.
+Drawing hexagon and polygon on GoogleMap.

 Using H3 (By Uber) and GeoJson (By 国土地理院 http://nlftp.mlit.go.jp/ksj/ )